klevultd/frontend-sdk/packages/klevu-core/README.md

 ## Initialization

-Before making any request it is required to provide Klevu API key and the search server you are targeting.
-This should be done in the index of application or in the initialization of your app.
+Before making any request it is required to provide the Klevu API key and the search server you are targeting.
+This should be done in the index of the application or the initialization of your app.

 ```ts
 import { KlevuConfig } from "@klevu/core"